 The immense desert of Death Valley National Park makes it stand out among other government-protected areas on the West Coast.
 It’s a place that overwhelms with its excruciating heat during the day and forces you to look for a warm, cozy room to snuggle at night.

-At the same time, it’s a road trip destination that bestows on you a wide range of natural miracles, ranging from vibrant hills of Artists Palette, unpredictable Mesquite Flat Sand Dunes, and sliding stones in the Racetrack Playa
+At the same time, it’s a road-trip destination that bestows on you a wide range of natural miracles, ranging from vibrant hills of Artists Palette, the unpredictable Mesquite Flat Sand Dunes, sliding stones in the Racetrack Playa, sweeping views at Zabriskie Point, and rare Manly Lake.

 No other national parks on the West Coast of the USA allure and frighten you as much as Death Valley.

 The size and magnitude of its natural wonders, spread over a vast area, are irresistible and require several days to explore.
-The desert comes to life in the most unexpected forms: hard-packed ridges of gold, orange, and brown earth; salt flats and fields of salt crystals; a natural bridge; and a crater, resulted from a volcanic explosion.
+The desert comes to life in the most unexpected forms: hard-packed ridges of gold, orange, and brown earth; salt flats and fields of salt crystals; a natural bridge; and Ubehebe Crater, resulting from a volcanic explosion.
 Each of these natural phenomena draw thousands of visitors yearly.

 Things to Know: But don’t forget, Death Valley National Park is the hottest and driest place on the West Coast.
 To be precise, on the entire North American continent.
 With all its splendor, the area has no mercy on roadtrippers and hikers stranded in the middle of the desert without water and phone signal.